SRGSSR/srgappearance-apple/README.md

 ## About

-SRG Appearance is a lightweight library providing unified SRG SSR appearance to iOS applications, as well as tools related to visual components:
+SRG Appearance is a lightweight library providing unified SRG SSR appearance to iOS applications:

 * Official SRG SSR fonts, automatically registered with your application, and with standard point sizes for common text styles.
 * Official SRG SSR colors.
-* Image helpers.
+* Standard images and image processing methods.

 ## Compatibility